alphabetworkers/alphabetworkersunion.org/frontend/content/power/events.en.md

 ## About union days

 Union days are open to all workers at Alphabet.
 We welcome TVCs, FTEs, union members, and non-members who are interested in learning more about workplace issues.
-Union days are period events where we discuss ongoing campaigns, workplace concerns, organizing opportunities, and other ways to get involved to improve Alphabet.
+Union days are periodic events where we discuss ongoing campaigns, workplace concerns, organizing opportunities, and other ways to get involved to improve Alphabet.
 All are welcome!